 Fourth Offense DUI / Felony DUI

-There are several ways in which a California DUI may be filed as a Felony DUI known as VC23153 (a).
+As noted above, there are several ways in which a California DUI may be filed as a Felony DUI known as VC23153 (a).
 For example, if the DUI (even on your first offense), involved an accident in which the victim sustained serious injuries (GBI) or death.
 A second example is if you receive a DUI and your prior DUI was a felony DUI, or if you have three prior DUI convictions within the last 10 years, thus making this your fourth DUI, then it may also be filed as a felony DUI.
 This is known as VC23153(a) and VC23153 (b).
 In this article we will focus on the latter which is the three prior DUI's or wet-reckless convictions within the last 10 years making your current arrest a fourth DUI charge.

-California Felony DUI involving Prior DUI Convictions
+California Felony DUI – Fourth DUI Charge

-Prosecutors Proof of Previous Convictions
+Prosecutors Must Prove Previous Convictions

 Aggressive Defense of a 4th DUI Charge